 “We can program the system to do what we need it to do, and it gives us a lot of data about how our system is operating,” says Howard.

-For instance, the battery is programmed to take any excess solar power from their panels, while in the middle of the day, their cuts in for an hour or two to meet their hot water needs for the next 24 hours.
+For instance, the battery is programmed to take any excess solar power from their panels, while in the middle of the day, their hot water heat pump cuts in for an hour or two to meet their hot water needs for the next 24 hours.
 “In the early afternoon, we’ll see if there’s enough electricity coming from the panels to charge Libby’s electric car.
 We don’t always fully charge the car as we’d prefer to have a full battery for household energy needs going into the late-afternoon.
 It sounds a bit complicated, but the inverter app actually makes it easy to do.”

 “If it’s a sunny day, we’ll have a tank full of hot water, a full battery, a fully charged EV and then export the rest to the grid to share with other households,” he says.